freyacodes/ukulele/README.md

 - Make sure to enable 'Message Content Intent' in your bot settings on Discord
 - Run `./ukulele` to build and run the application (Windows users use the .bat files via commandline)

+> [!NOTE]
+> If you get an error such as `IllegalArgumentException: Cannot open library:` mentioning jdave when trying to play music,
+> you might be running on an old or unsupported system.
+Try using the Docker image instead.

 ### Using Docker
 #### Requirements
 - Docker (Engine: 18.06.0+)